Where can I buy your cheese from?

 Check with your own health professional first.
 The following is not medical advice.
 Penicillium Candidum is in our Camembert and Chèvre.
 Penicillium Roqueforte is in our Blue cheese.
 The antibiotic penicillin is extracted from the fungus Penicillium chrysogenum.
 An allergy to the antibiotic penicillin does not necessarily imply an allergy to cheeses made using Penicillium.

 I am pregnant and am aware of the warnings around eating soft moulded cheese.
-Does the same risk apply for similar non-dairy cheeses?
+Does the same risk apply to similar non-dairy cheeses?